AY2425S1-CS2103T-T13-2/tp/docs/UserGuide.md

 - The index **must be a positive integer** 1, 2, 3, …

 **Examples:**
-- `list` followed by `delete 2` deletes the 2nd person in the address book.
+- `list` followed by `delete 2` deletes the 2nd person in the contact list.
 - `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 <div style="text-align: center;">